Business Customs

 Visa Requirements

-U.S. business travelers generally do not need a visa for stays in Tunisia of less than 90 days.
+U.S. business travelers generally do not need a visa for stays of less than 90 days.
 A traveler who wishes to live and work in Tunisia must appear at the local police station to obtain a residency card.
-The Ministry of Development, Investment, and International Cooperation can help expedite the residency and/or work permit process for foreign investors.
+The Ministry of Economy and Planning can help expedite residency and/or work permit processes for foreign investors.
 By law, these permits are valid for only one year and renewable for one additional year by application.

 The U.S. Embassy in Tunis is committed to facilitating valid business travel by qualified Tunisian nationals to the United States.
 Generally, travel that qualifies for a business (B-1) visa includes consultations with business associates; attendance at scientific, educational, professional, or business conventions, or conferences on specific dates; contract negotiations; or participation in short-term training.
 Applicants are encouraged to apply well in advance of intended travel.
 The Embassy’s website outlines the nonimmigrant visa application process and offers links to the required online forms and appointment system.